If you’re already feeling under the weather, it’s hard to come up with soid recipes for when you’re sick.

 Credit: Bon Appétit

 You are probably tired of me talking about the endless benefits of soup, but this Alison Roman recipe simply had to be included — it’s full of nourishing ingredients that will help you avoid or get over that cough.
-Also, soba noodles.
+Also, soba noodles, which are gluten-free, if that is a concern.
+Rice noodles or spaghetti would work in a pinch, too.
 That is all.

 One-Pot Every Day Lentil Soup – Minimalist Baker

 This soup recipe is perfect when you’re having a sick day.
-It’s mild in flavor, lentils will fuel you up and of course, it’s cozy.
-You only need one pot to make it too!
+It’s mild in flavor, and lentils will fuel you up.
+It is, of course, cozy and mercifully you only need one pot to make it, too!

 “Immune-Boosting” Wellness Smoothie — Ambitious Kitchen